 Veepeak OBDCheck BLE+

 The Veepeak OBDCheck app is compatible with both iOS and Android smartphones.
 You will be able to use OBD Auto Doctor and other common diagnostic apps and fix problems yourself.
 The device can read both generic and manufacturer-specific codes to help you diagnose issues for nearly every modern car in existence.

 Most OBD2 adapters are notorious for not being compatible with light trucks and SUVs.
 Fortunately, the Veepeak Mini WiFi OBD2 is great for smog tests, monitoring fuel economy, and logging trips.
 The device goes far beyond what standard OBD2 adapters can and is compatible with a suite of popular Android and iOS diagnostics apps.

 How do I know if my car is OBD2 Compatible?

 Nearly all cars in the US are compatible with OBD-II unless your vehicle was manufactured before 1996.
 However, some vehicles may not use the standard OBD protocols and rely on manufacturer-specific diagnostic systems instead.
 Even though they share similar connectors, they might not be OBD2-compliant.
 For countries outside the US, you should check the OBD Auto Doctor documentation for more information.

 How do I connect the app to my car?

 You will need to acquire an OBD adapter to perform diagnostics.
 Any ELM327 adapter should get the job done.
-You do need to keep an eye out for compatibility requirements to ensure your phone or computer works with the adapter of your choice.
-Some adapters may not support SUVs and light trucks which can limit your options.
+You need to keep an eye out for compatibility requirements to ensure your phone or computer works with your choice adapter.
+Some adapters may not support SUVs and light trucks, which can limit your options.